John Q. Trapp: Philadelphia 76ers and Denver Rockets

-Personal life
+Personal life and death

-Trapp's younger brother, George, also played at Pasadena City College (PCC) and in the NBA before dying in 2002.
-Both of the Trapp brothers are in the PCC Athletics Hall of Fame with John honored in 2002.
+Trapp's brother George also played at Pasadena City College (PCC) and for six seasons in the NBA, before dying in 2002 at the age of 53, after being stabbed with a knife during an altercation with his roommate.
+Both of the Trapp brothers are in the PCC Athletics Hall of Fame, with John honored in 2002.
+When Trapp transferred to Nevada Southern from PCC for the 1967–68 season, his brother George entered PCC that season and played basketball for PCC under Tarkanian that season.

 According to ESPN, Trapp has not been heard from since at least 1995, when he was reported to be living in Detroit.
-A 2012 obituary for his aunt, Velonia Browning, mentioned Trapp as being deceased, but did not provide a date for when he died.
+A 2012 obituary for his aunt, Velonia Browning, mentioned Trapp as being deceased, but did not provide a date nor circumstantial details of his death.
 Several other public data sets list him as being deceased, but likewise do not provide a date.